Agencies Responsible for regulating drones in Jamaica

 - within or over restricted or prohibited airspace.

-Notes for Commercial Drone Services operations in Jamaica
+Notes for operating Commercial Drone Services in Jamaica

-The JCAA considers the following in a Professional Category akin to Commercial Use elsewhere.
+The JCAA considers the following in a Professional Category similar to Commercial Use elsewhere.

 All professional operators must apply to the JCAA for a Special Aerial Work Permit before each flight.